PERTH FERTILITY SPECIALIST

 If you are wondering why you are not falling pregnant, take a moment to consider this: you are not alone.
 Falling pregnant for human beings is often not easy.
 Even the most fertile couples will only have a 25% chance of conceiving each cycle.
 There are often recognised factors that can reduce this chance; age, weight, smoking, drug and alcohol use and medical illnesses.
 Social factors are important.
 You are more likely to conceive in a healthy, supportive, respectful, safe relationship.

-Obstetrician and Fertility Specialist
+Obstetrician and Fertility Specialist in Perth

 When should I seek help?

 "Cystic fibrosis is one of the most common recessive genetic conditions in Caucasian populations, where 1 in 25 people will carry one abnormal CF gene.
 Couples at risk in this situation have a 25% chance of any and all babies they have being affected.
 Thankfully there are options available to avoid this risk."